neelsmith/DigitalGreek/code/quickexx.md

 # Quick examples

-I hope to include on this page examples using two distinct orthographies for each category listed in the table of contents.
+For each topic listed in the contents,
+I hope to include code snippets using both literary Greek and archaic Attic orthography.

 \toc